Allergy shots (subcutaneous immunotherapy) are the most common form of immunotherapy that alleviates painful allergic reactions in the long term.

 - Claritin Eye

-Mast cell inhibitors are medications that prevent allergy symptoms such as runny nose or itchy, watery eyes from occurring.
+Mast cell inhibitors are medications that prevent allergy symptoms such as a runny nose or itchy, watery eyes from occurring.
 They work by inhibiting the release of histamines the immune system produces in response to allergens such as pollen.
 They are available in the form of nasal sprays and eye drops, and must be taken a week or two before the start of allergy season, and continued daily for the duration of the season.